Filed Date: Sept. 30, 2025

 Clearinghouse coding complete

 The investigation was opened in the wake of California Rifle and Pistol Association, Incorporated v.
 Los Angeles County Sheriffs Department, a civil rights suit filed in 2023 by the California Rifle and Pistol Association (CRPA), Second Amendment advocates who claimed they were made to wait up to eighteen months for decisions on concealed carry permits within L.A.
 County.
 Read more about that case here.
 Ruling for the plaintiffs, Judge Sherilyn P. Garnett concluded it was likely that at least two of the individuals represented had their Second Amendment rights violated by like denials or delays.
 Following this suit, and in light of continued delays regarding CCW decisions, the CRPA sent this open letter to the LA Sheriff's Office demanding that all resources necessary be diverted to mitigating wait times.
-The results of this suit, as well as the office's continued noncompliance, reportedly attracted the attention of the Trump administration.
+The results of this suit, as well as the office's continued noncompliance, reportedly attracted the attention of the Trump administration, bringing about the investigation.

 Summary Authors